-Those suffering from an addiction may know too well that one symptom of our condition is denial that we do, in fact, need God's help.
+Those impacted by family addiction may know too well that one symptom of our condition is denial that we, too, need help.
 Putting the work of recovery down on paper reminds us of that from which we have been delivered and aligns us with God's most beautiful and magnificent gift.